Curious as to how long your project will take?

 Numbered Lists

 Used in more complex documents, numbered lists are generally used when one has to refer to a specific paragraph in the document somewhere else in the document.
-As in “in subSection 2.1, paragraph b), it clearly states…”.
+As in “in sub Section 2.1, paragraph b), it clearly states…”.

 Numbered lists are tricky, as they can continue from a previous list, even if that list was 10 pages back.
 You can ‘restart at 1’ so you don’t have the confusion of continuous numbering when it doesn’t make sense, but if custom options were made on the first part of the numbering and if it’s not all linked properly, the spacing can get out of alignment as the ‘restart at 1’ is associated with Word’s basic setting.

-Linked to Styles
+- Multi Level Lists Linked to Styles

 Picture Insertion Content Control

 This is a Content Type that helps constrain an image insertion to a predetermined size.
-When an End User double clicks on the box, a separate window opens where the End User can choose Insert>Picture, and when they close that window, the image is in the right spot in the right size.
+When an End User double clicks on the box, a separate window opens where the End User can choose Insert » Picture, and when they close that window, the image is in the right spot in the right size.
 This is a bit dependent on the aspect ratio of the image, as a 4″x6″ photo doesn’t have the same ratio as a 5″x7″.

-Content Control Placeholders, ‘click & type’
+Content Control Placeholders ‘click & type’

-Instead of a Form Field that is only useable once a document is in protected mode (where nothing is editable except the Form Fields) a ‘click & type’ Content Control placeholder merely holds the place of where text is to be inserted, and prompts the End User to click the field, and type in the information.
+A ‘click & type’ Content Control placeholder merely holds the place of where text is to be inserted, and prompts the End User to click the field, and type in the information.
 The correct Style is maintained for the Content Control, and options can be places on how the Content Control performs.

 Points versus Picas (1 point = 0.0833 picas)